 Teaching

-EE 113B/213B - Power Electronics Design (Spring 2024): This course is the second in a two-semester series designed to equip students with the skills needed to analyze, design, and prototype power electronic converters.
+EE 113B/213B - Power Electronics Design (Spring 2024, 2025): This course is the second in a two-semester series designed to equip students with the skills needed to analyze, design, and prototype power electronic converters.
 While EE 113/213A provides an overview of power electronics fundamentals and applications, EE 113B/213B focuses on the practical design and hardware implementation of power converters.
-As such, the primary focus of EE 113B/213B is time in the laboratory, with sequential modules on topics such as power electronic components, PCB layout, closed-loop control, and experimental validation.
-At the end of the course, students will have designed, prototyped, and validated a power converter from scratch, demonstrating a skillset that is critical for power electronics engineers in research and industry alike.
+As such, the primary focus of EE 113B/213B is time in the laboratory, with sequential modules on soldering, power semiconductor devices, thermal design, magnetics design, gate drive circuits, sensing circuits, PCB layout, microcontroller programming, closed-loop control, experimental validation, and performance characterization.
+Throughout the semester, students design, prototype, and validate their own maximum-power-point-tracking (MPPT) dc-dc converters for solar photovoltaic modules, and the semester culminates with a “Demo Day” outdoors and design competitions for efficiency, power density, and MPPT performance.
+By the end of the course, students demonstrate hardware design skillsets that are critical for power electronics engineers in research and industry alike.

 EE 137B - Introduction to Electric Power Systems (Spring 2023): Overview of recent and potential future evolution of electric power systems with focus on new and emerging technologies for power conversion and delivery, primarily at the distribution level.
 Topics include power electronics applications, solar and wind generation, distribution system design and operation, electric energy storage, information management and communications, demand response, and microgrids.